Aims of the Curriculum Policy

 f) to understand the history and present condition of their own society and the world in which they live, and the interdependence of individuals, groups and nations.

 g) to develop a sense of self respect and individual worth, a capacity to live as independent, self-motivated adults and the ability to live and work in co-operation with others.

 3. The curriculum is broad and balanced, allowing adequate development in each area to take place and each reinforcing and complementing others.

 4. The curriculum is relevant to the experiences and needs of pupils, and as a whole is structured so as to allow progression in the acquisition of skills, knowledge and understanding.

 5. Every pupil, regardless of sex, has the opportunity to realise their potential in every part of the curriculum.

 NB: Starting in year 2 the children in school receive French tuition for a set period of time each week as part of their curriculum entitlement.

 At Kilmington School we have a wide variety of after school clubs.
-Many of the Junior children (Yrs 4 – 6) receive music tuition.
 We also have various after school and lunchtime clubs during the Autumn, Spring and Summer terms.

 Our school believes in friendly competition and as part of this we play matches against our neighbouring schools and we take part in various tournaments.

 Visits to various establishments are part of our on-going curriculum work and we also invite into school people with varying expertise and talents.
-The children have an opportunity to participate in either a five day residential visit in for the older children (Y5-Y6) and three day residential visit for the younger children (Y3-Y4).
+The children in KS2 have an opportunity to participate in residential visits every two years.